jnclink/Custom-NN/README.md

 ## Original project

 This project is an improvement of [this GitHub repo](https://github.com/OmarAflak/Medium-Python-Neural-Network), made by Omar Aflak.
-I'm *really grateful* to have randomly stumbled upon [his post](https://towardsdatascience.com/math-neural-network-from-scratch-in-python-d6da9f29ce65) where he describes how to build basic Neural Networks from scratch in Python.
+I'm *really grateful* to have randomly stumbled upon [his post](https://towardsdatascience.com/math-neural-network-from-scratch-in-python-d6da9f29ce65) where he describes how to build basic neural networks from scratch in Python.
 It really pushed me to better understand the raw details of their implementation !
 He also made [a YouTube video](https://www.youtube.com/watch?v=pauPCy_s0Ok) explaining his code, which was very informative and extremely well animated !

 ## Description

-The main purpose of this repo is to experiment with an [MLP](https://en.wikipedia.org/wiki/Multilayer_perceptron) that is made **from scratch**, (almost) only using the NumPy module.
+The main purpose of this repo is to experiment with an [MLP](https://en.wikipedia.org/wiki/Multilayer_perceptron) that is made **from scratch**, (almost) only using the **NumPy** module.

 Dataset used : [MNIST](https://en.wikipedia.org/wiki/MNIST_database)